Fig 1. Bat in flight.

 Sleep and rest

-The resting position of bats is unusual: they hang head downwards by means of the curved claws on their hind feet (Figure 4).
+The resting position of bats is unusual: they hang head downwards by means of the curved claws on their hind feet (Fig 4).
 In this position the toes automatically grip the support, being pulled by tendons that are stretched by the weight of the body.

 Very few bats migrate, as some birds do, to escape the cold of winter.
 Most of those that live in temperate climates hibernate.
-In the autumn they seek shelter in caves or in hollow trees (Figure 5) and sleep throughout the winter in their hanging position.
+In the autumn they seek shelter in caves or in hollow trees (Fig 5) and sleep throughout the winter in their hanging position.

 In cold weather a hibernating bat is only just alive.
 Breathing is intermittent, periods of three to eight minutes passing without breathing at all, and the consumption of oxygen is only about one-hundredth of that of the bat when it is awake and active.
 The body temperature may fall to freezing point.

-Late in the 18th century an Italian naturalist, the Abbe Spallanzani, showed that bats find their way and avoid obstacles in flight by means of some sense other than that of sight.
+Late in the eighteenth century an Italian naturalist, the Abbe Spallanzani, showed that bats find their way and avoid obstacles in flight by means of some sense other than that of sight.
 He released blindfolded bats in a room that was lighted, so that the animals' movements could be observed.
 They flew about quite freely, avoiding obstacles just as if they could see them.